Information for Newbies

 Also be sure to check out our Safe First Meetings page Another great resource is Jay Wiseman's Ten Tips for Submissive Women.
 There's some excellent advice in there.
 There was also a particularly insightful message by writergirl on fetlife, which you can find here.

 Still have questions?
 Of course you do!
-There's a lot to learn.
-If you're on our mailing list, feel free to post your questions there.
-If not, come on out to a munch or brunch and get to know us.
-And above all -- have fun!
+There’s a lot to learn.
+Many of us are in the BDSM Ontario group on Fetlife, so feel free to post your questions there.
+If not, come on out to a munch and get to know us.
+And above all — have fun!